 IMPORTANT NOTE: Only the initial turn taken by each contestant will count toward the final standings, so please give it your best shot the first time around.
-Alternate orientations tested after the initial turn are for satisfaction of scientific curiosity only.
+Alternate orientations tested after the initial turn (as time permits, after all others have taken their turn) are for satisfaction of scientific curiosity only.